 Low-fat milk has been considered a quality source of protein and calcium, but opinions about whether or not dairy is essential for health are changing among scientists and consumers.
 Drinking milk may not be for everyone, and it’s important to learn more about all sides of the story before deciding if it is right for you.

 The type of calcium in milk is easily absorbed by the body.
 Along with protein and vitamin D, these nutrients are associated with bone health and a reduced risk for osteoporosis.
 Milk is also rich in potassium, a key nutrient in lowering blood pressure.
 Dairy intake has been linked to reduced risks for colon cancer.
 The protein in milk keeps you feeling full and may be why some studies suggest dairy can aid in weight loss.

 Problems Caused by Milk

-Milk is nutritious in moderation and if you enjoy drinking it, there may be no reason to cut it out.
-But growing research reveals that milk may not be essential for health.
+Milk is nutritious in moderation, and if you enjoy drinking it, there may be no reason to cut it out.
+However, growing research reveals that milk may not be essential for health.
 If you can’t tolerate milk or you choose not to drink it, you can still get all the nutrients that you need.
 The nutrients that milk supply can also be found in foods such as vegetables, beans, and eggs.